 - Excessive licking of the genital area.

-The prolapsed rectum will be painful and swollen, and there should be no attempt to re-insert it at home.
 Do not allow the cat to lick the area and keep the external portion of the rectum moist with a damp face cloth.
+Never attempt to re-insert the rectum at home.

 The veterinarian will perform a thorough physical examination of the cat at which time will carefully examine the prolapse.
-It is important to establish the underlying cause.
+Establishing the underlying cause is important.

 A rectal examination enables the veterinarian to evaluate for perineal herniation and differentiate between a rectal prolapse and an even more serious condition known as intussusception.
 The veterinarian will insert a probe or thermometer into the anus if the probe passes easily, intussusception is the cause, if it doesn’t pass far, rectal prolapse is the cause.